Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices: Discussion and Conclusions

-The Wigner time delay is an important characteristic of the dynamics in quantum transport and is thus of fundamental and technological importance \cite{elect-contr-of-a,delay-curre-and,timed-trans-in-mesos,quant-colla-break}.
-The two-channel case plays a special role because energy conservation dictates reciprocal scattering probabilities.
-This reciprocity cannot be broken by means of asymmetry of the system.
-The Wigner time delay, however, is non-reciprocal in two situations: \begin{enumerate} \item If the scattering matrix breaks time-reversal symmetry, non-reciprocity of the transmission delays follows. \item If the scattering matrix is asymmetric with respect to a simultaneous reversal of time and exchange of scattering channels, the reflection delays are non-reciprocal.\todo{?} \end{enumerate}
+In the case of two scattering channels the unitarity of the scattering matrix implies reciprocity for the transmission and reflection probabilities.
+This reciprocity cannot be broken by means of an asymmetry of the system.
+The wave packet scattering delays, however, are less constrained by the unitarity condition.
+Symmetries that are required for the probabilities are not obligatory for the scattering delays.
+In particular, reflection and transmission delays are non-reciprocal in two-terminal devices in two situations: \begin{enumerate} \item If the scattering matrix breaks time-reversal symmetry, non-reciprocity of the transmission delays follows. \item If the scattering matrix is asymmetric with respect to a simultaneous reversal of time and exchange of scattering channels, the reflection delays are non-reciprocal. \end{enumerate}

-Furthermore, the Wigner time delay is associated with properties of individual eigenstates: The longer the delay, the higher the \acl{dens} of the eigenstate in the scattering region.
-The non-reciprocity of the Wigner time delay may lead to novel quantum gates for flying qubits.
-The interplay with decoherence caused by inelastic scattering may make it possible to violate the otherwise strictly required two-terminal conductance reciprocity.
+These two cases are exemplified by the asymmetric potential barrier and the asymmetric \ac{ab} interferometer, respectively.

+The importance of delays for nonlinear and AC transport and the resulting breakdown of the two-terminal symmetries is well known \cite{capac-admit-and,dynam-condu-and-the,magne-asymm-of-nonli,mesos-fluct-of-nonli,viola-of-onsag-symme,magne-asymm-of-elect,wigne-time-delay-and}.
+However, there are fields in which the non-reciprocity presented here has not been considered so far: Coherently moving electrons can be used to carry and manipulate quantum information \cite{elect-contr-of-a}, the direction-dependent delay of wave packets opens up new possibilities for the routing and processing of such flying qubits.

+An intriguing question arises if a system with non-reciprocal wave packet scattering delays is subject to decoherence.
+The longer the wave packet dwells in the scattering region, the stronger it is affected by decoherence, which again affects the transmission probability \cite{nonre-inter-for,quant-colla-break}.
+Decoherence is usually caused by inelastic or phase-breaking scattering at defects in solid state devices.
+A theoretical study of buckled silicene \ac{ab} rings showed that inter-valley scattering at a properly placed defect is able to convert oscillations of the wave packet scattering delay into transmission probability oscillations \cite{topol-prote-wave}.
+The possibility to realize non-reciprocal wave packet scattering delays and to affect the conductivity with these delays conflicts with the Onsager-Casimir conductance reciprocity \cite{recip-theor-and}.
+Resolving this conflict is an exciting direction for future work.